ThoughtfulDev/SupergirlOnCrypt/README.md

 ![Project Logo](https://thoughtful-dev.com/projects/supergirloncrypt/header.jpg)

-## WORK IN PROGRESS WILL UPDATE THE README SOON!

 **For EDUCATIONAL PURPOSE ONLY**

-This is a Crypto Trojan written in Python which can be packed using Pyinstaller.
-And i :heart: Supergirl so there you go.
+This is a Crypto Trojan written in Python which can be packed using Pyinstaller... and i :heart: Supergirl so there you go.

 ## Content
 1. [Requirements](#requirements)